ArcBlock/arcblock-ios-sdk/DataBinding.md

     }

     // create the data source
-    detailDataSource = ABSDKObjectDataSource<AccountByAddressQuery, AccountByAddressQuery.Data.AccountByAddress>(client: arcblockClient, query: AccountByAddressQuery(address: address), dataSourceMapper: detailSourceMapper, dataSourceUpdateHandler: detailDataSourceUpdateHandler)
+    detailDataSource = ABSDKObjectDataSource<AccountByAddressQuery, AccountByAddressQuery.Data.AccountByAddress>(client: arcblockClient, operation: AccountByAddressQuery(address: address), dataSourceMapper: detailSourceMapper, dataSourceUpdateHandler: detailDataSourceUpdateHandler)
     detailDataSource.observe()

     ...
 }
 ```

-That's it!
-You create a ABSDKObjectDataSource, with a client, a query, a mapper callback and a update handler, and the data source will handle networking, caching and live update for you.
+The above codes create an ABSDKObjectDataSource, with a client, a query(or a subscription), a mapper closure and an update handler.
+Now the data source will handle networking, caching and live update for you.

 #### TableView/CollectionView